-However, with the right insulation, noise emissions can be reduced and the quality of life in living and work areas can be considerably improved.
+However, with the right mineral wool sound insulation, noise emissions can be reduced and the quality of life in living and work areas can be considerably improved.

-With their open pore fibre structure, our Mineral Wool products provide the ideal conditions for absorption and regulation of noise and are therefore ideally suited for comprehensive sound insulation.
+With their open pore fiber structure, our Mineral Wool products provide the ideal conditions for absorption and regulation of noise and are therefore ideally suited for comprehensive mineral wool sound insulation.

 Knauf Insulation Sound-teK Products

 Due to their open / fibered structure Mineral Wool sound insulation material perform on good sound absorbing characteristics.
 Sound absorption is described by the capability of material to reduce the intensity of in-coming sound and not to reflect it to the environment- so-called the sound-absorption behaviour.

 The specific and individual interpretation, based on material thickness, weight and potential surface treatment can be pretty complex for installers due to the complexity of acoustic applications.